nywieck/GIX-application/readme.md

 ## UW BioRobotics Lab (2019, current)

-Last project features my ongoing volunteer work in [Smart Step project](https://rombolabs.github.io/#project-smartStep) at the UW BioRobitics Lab.
-Smart Step is a wearable device that can help people with prosthetic leg descend stairs easily and intuitively.
+The last project features my ongoing volunteer work in [Smart Step project](https://rombolabs.github.io/#project-smartStep) at the UW BioRobitics Lab.
+I work under one of the doctoral students, helping her with what I can while gaining valuable lab experience.

 <img src="https://rombolabs.github.io/img/portfolio/ss1.png" width="700">

-Part of necessary work is to identify starting and ending time of steps taken during experiment for each patient volunteer.
-Although I could have achieved this by looking through the time series data and guess these times, I wanted to practice coding and create an automated system that could be used in the future by other students working in Lower-Limb TMR.
+Part of my work is to parse the data by identifying starting and ending times of steps taken during the experiment.
+Although I can do this by manually combing through the data and selecting times, I wanted to practice coding and am creating an automated system that could be used in the future by other students working on similar projects.

-First part of the work was smoothing the noisy raw data based on initial filter (smooth_data.m).
+First I smoothed the noisy raw data based on an initial filter (smooth_data.m).
 Then the filter location is iteratively refined for each set of data.
-Based on the final filter location, I determine the starting and ending time position for each foot and plot them for verification.
+Based on the final filter location, the algorithm determines the starting and ending time position for each foot, then plots them for verification.

 ### To run the code